 +++: I was there: my name was indeed “Que” and I was considered a strange

-nomad, who just happened to be there.
+nomad, who just happened to be around.
 I decided to take upon myself

 the establishment of the [in Énglish] “civilisation” instead of the